-The accompanying consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America on a going concern basis, which contemplates the realization of assets and the satisfaction of liabilities in the normal course of business.
-Accordingly, the consolidated financial statements do not include any adjustments relating to the recoverability of assets and classification of liabilities that might be necessary should we be unable to continue as a going concern.
-The consolidated financial statements included in this prospectus also include a going concern footnote.
+The accompanying Consolidated Financial Statements have been prepared in accordance with accounting principles generally accepted in the United States of America on a going concern basis, which contemplates the realization of assets and the satisfaction of liabilities in the normal course of business.
+Accordingly, the Consolidated Financial Statements do not include any adjustments relating to the recoverability of assets and classification of liabilities that might be necessary should we be unable to continue as a going concern.
+The Consolidated Financial Statements included in this prospectus also include a going concern footnote.

 Additionally, wherever possible, our Board will attempt to use non-cash consideration to satisfy obligations.
-In many instances, we believe that the non-cash consideration will consist of restricted shares of our common stock, preferred stock or warrants to purchase shares of our common stock.
-Our Board has authority, without action or vote of the stockholders, but subject to Nasdaq rules and regulations (which generally require stockholder approval for any transactions which would result in the issuance of more than 20% of our then outstanding shares of common stock or voting rights representing over 20% of our then outstanding shares of stock), to issue all or part of the authorized but unissued shares of common stock, preferred stock or warrants to purchase such shares of common stock.
-In addition, we may attempt to raise capital by selling shares of our common stock, possibly at a discount to market in the future.
-These actions will result in dilution of the ownership interests of existing stockholders, may further dilute common stock book value, and that dilution may be material.
+In many instances, we believe that the non-cash consideration will consist of restricted shares of our Common Stock, preferred stock or warrants to purchase shares of our Common Stock.
+Our Board has authority, without action or vote of the stockholders, but subject to Nasdaq rules and regulations (which generally require stockholder approval for any transactions which would result in the issuance of more than 20% of our then outstanding shares of Common Stock or voting rights representing over 20% of our then outstanding shares of stock, subject to certain exceptions), to issue all or part of the authorized but unissued shares of Common Stock, preferred stock or warrants to purchase such shares of Common Stock.
+In addition, we may attempt to raise capital by selling shares of our Common Stock, possibly at a discount to market in the future.
+These actions will result in dilution of the ownership interests of existing stockholders, may further dilute Common Stock book value, and that dilution may be material.
 Such issuances may also serve to enhance existing management's ability to maintain control of us, because the shares may be issued to parties or entities committed to supporting existing management.